On this page:

 There is some evidence that behaviors such as lack of sleep, poor nutrition and drinking alcohol may increase the risk of contracting this disease.

-What is U-M doing about meningococcal disease?
 The vaccine for meningococcal meningitis is available.
 See Vaccination on this page.

 UHS, in collaboration with the U-M Health System Department of Infectious Diseases and other community resources, monitors the campus community for cases of meningococcal disease.